Mililani High School: Athletics

 Mililani High School offers a wide range of sports and can be found in the Red Division of the Oahu Interscholastic Association or OIA conference.

 Mililani High School's Boys Soccer team took first place in the Athletic Association Division 1 Soccer State Championship in 2012.

 Mililani High School's Varsity and Junior Varsity Cheerleading teams took first place in the American National Cheerleading Competition in Las Vegas, Nevada.

-In 2010, Mililani High School's Boys Basketball Division I defeated Moanalua High School at the Stan Sheriff Center in an overtime win for Consolation title with a score of 71-67.
+In 2010, Mililani High School's Boys Basketball Division I defeated Moanalua High School at the Stan Sheriff Center in an overtime win for Consolation title with a score of 71–67.

-In 2014, the Mililani Trojans claimed their first football state championship against defending state champions, Punahou, with a score of 53-45.
-The Trojans won their second state title in football defeating Iolani, 31-20 in 2016.
+In 2014, the Mililani Trojans claimed their first football state championship against defending state champion Punahou by a score of 53–45.
+The Trojans won their second state title in football, defeating ʻIolani 31–20, in 2016.